Watch the Electrozombies TV playlist of January 2026 on your big TV now! Including: Mesh, Robyn, A Thousand Mad Things, Colony 5 and more.

 With my knowledge being in the synth pop scene since the early 80s, I write and publish all about this music genre to keep the scene alive and to develop it further.
 Read all details here: The story behind the origin of Electrozombies.

-Discover the new synth pop songs of November 2025.
-Including tracks from: Technolorgy, Ladytron, Robyn, Seelennacht and many more.
+Discover the new synth pop songs of January 2026.
+Including tracks from: Mesh, seaofsin, Meersein, Meldamor and many more.